devYashraj/Toolify/README.md

-# Sintefy
+# Toolify

-A progressive web app for ordering and management of sintered tools built using MERN stack
+A progressive web app for ordering and management of customizable mechanical tools built using MERN stack

 <br>
 <h2>User Workflow</h2>